 - Parco Natura Viva, Verona, devoted to the conservation of endangered species

-Please always study the mission statament and animal treatment standard of all animal attractions before visiting.
+Please always study the mission statement and animal treatment standards of all animal attractions before visiting.

 Get up close and personal with dinosaurs